beechit/bynder/README.md

 ### Requirements

 1) You are a customer of Bynder https://www.bynder.com/trial/
-2) You have API access (tokens) https://domain.getbynder.com/pysettings#api
+2) You have API access (permanent tokens) https://domain.getbynder.com/pysettings/permanent-tokens/

 ### Installation